Permafrost/TundraTN/SERVICES.md

   Defaults to the retry factor on the receiver's profile, or `1.0` if the receiver's profile has no retry factor configured.
+* `$ordered?` is an optional boolean flag which when `true` processes tasks in strict ascending task creation order.
+Note that when processing tasks in creation order, if the oldest task fails no other tasks will be processed until all retries have been exhausted.

+  When `false`, tasks will be ordered by the priority specified by the value of the Document Attribute `Message Priority` if it exists, where higher numeric values are treated as higher priority.
+  If all documents have the same priority, or no priority is specified, tasks are generally processed in task creation order, however retries of older tasks do not halt processing of younger tasks.

+  Defaults to `false` if not specified.
+* `$suspend?` is an optional boolean flag which when `true` will automatically suspend the queue when all retries of a task are exhausted.
+At this point, the exhausted task's retry count is reset to `0`, the task is requeued to the front of the queue, and the queue is suspended, requiring manual intervention to resolve the queue processing error.
+Defaults to `false` if not specified.
+* `$concurrency` is an optional number of threads to use when processing queue tasks.
+Defaults to `1` if not specified.

+  If a `$concurrency > 1` is specified, a thread pool will be created with a size equal to the given value.
+These threads are not managed by the normal Integration Server thread pools, and therefore are not restricted by Integration Server thread pool settings.
+As such, please ensure that the sum of all the `$concurrency` values for all Trading Networks queues that specify a `$concurrency > 1`, plus the configured Integration Server thread pool maximum is supported by the amount of free memory available on your server:

+      ((Q1 + .. + Qn) + IS thread pool max) * Java thread stack size < Server free memory

+  If a `$concurrency <= 1` is specified, tasks will be processed sequentially on the main thread.
 * `$thread.priority` is an optional priority used by the threads processing queued tasks.
 Defaults to [Thread.NORM_PRIORITY], if not specified.
+* `$error.threshold` is an optional number of continuous task failures allowed before queue processing is terminated.
+If not specified, queue processing will not terminate regardless of the number of continuous task failures encountered.
+* `$status.exhausted` is an optional user status to set on the bizdoc when all retries have been exhausted.
+Defaults to `EXHAUSTED`.
+* `$status.silence?` is an optional boolean which when `true` will suppress updates to the bizdoc status.
+Defaults to `false`.
 * `$daemonize?` is an optional boolean which when `true` daemonizes the threads used to process queued tasks, and the invocation of this service will continue (not exit) until either the queue is